How to Write the “Creative Side” UC Essay

 This article was written based on the information and opinions presented by Vinay Bhaskara in a CollegeVine livestream.
 You can watch the full livestream for more info.

-The second University of California essay prompt asks:
+The second University of California system essay prompt asks:

 Every person has a creative side, and it can be expressed in many ways: problem-solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.